InterWasm/DAO/IWPs/iwp-4.md

 ## Grant

-2500 Juno tokens upon receipt of the grant.
-Delivered to Amber Case's Juno Grant Token Wallet.
+We would love to have 2500 Juno tokens.

+Please distribute tokens to juno15etd4t9380mvfpslrfty4v2257f4lfrr52jgve.

 December: